-When I cleaned my bedroom, I would do it in order removing all bedding and hoovering the bed and floor at least three times in case I missed anything.
+When I cleaned my bedroom, I had to do it in a particular order, removing all bedding and hoovering the bed and floor at least three times in case I missed anything.
 I would then remove my clothes and put them in the wash before showering and scrubbing every inch of my body with a nail brush to make sure I got rid of all the germs I imaged were on my skin.

 I hated my life and the only thing that helped was my love of basketball.
 I created a completely different me with the basketball group.
-Although I was obsessive in the sport, training every day, getting up at 6 am to run drills, sleeping with my basketball beside me.
-This seemed perfectly normal because I convinced myself it was necessary in becoming a good basketball player
+Although I was obsessive in the sport, training every day and often getting up at 6 am to run drills, I also slept with my basketball beside me.
+To me this seemed perfectly normal because I convinced myself it was necessary in becoming a good basketball player

 Perfectionism Made Me Miserable

 In college and in my working life, striving for perfection in everything I did put me under tremendous pressure as what I was looking for was impossible.
 I hated that I was an all or nothing person, so if I made a mistake and wanted to avoid criticism I just quit the task I was on at the time, making some excuse why it couldn’t be completed.
 I was so anxious all the time and convinced that I was incapable of doing anything right.
-I was constantly waiting for someone else to realise that I was stupid, and I would be sacked.
+I was constantly waiting for someone else to realise that I was stupid and sack me.